Merging the Berkeley schema into the NMDC Schema

 - xyz

-is defined in the data source and it does not pass validation as a Study
+If xyz is defined in the data source and it does not pass validation as a Study, then the Biosample will also

 be considered invalid.
 Unfortunately, the definitions and mentions of nmdc-schema instances are frequently split across